apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 """"""""""""""""""
 :pp: Stores any provided request parameters provided as a string
 :date: A ``ctime``-like string representation of the time at which the response was served
-:caches: An object with keys that are the names of monitored cache servers - only the cache named by the ``cache`` request path parameter will be shown
+:caches: An object with keys that are the names of monitored :term:`cache server`\ s - only the cache named by the ``cache`` request path parameter will be shown

 	:<server name>: The requested server's object is a collection of keys that are the names of statistics